leomac00/BookListingAPI/README.md

-﻿# Exercicio API - Favorite Books API
+﻿# Exercicio API - Book listing API

 An API that allows users to control their favorite books.